How much is a Tesla? All models & prices in 2021

 The color customizations are also the same across all Tesla vehicles, though costs can vary, based on the model.

-The availability of some customizations is more limited; the Carbon Fiber Decor interior styling, for instance, is only available for the Performance versions of the Model X and Model S and the Performance and Plaid versions of the Model S.
+The availability of some customizations is more limited; the Carbon Fiber Decor interior styling, for instance, is only available for the Plaid versions of the Model X and Model S and the Performance and Plaid versions of the Model S.

 Note: Tesla also offers several different wheel options based on model and version.